ryanberger2/shine_heroku/README.md

   And I can fill out the form and submit
   And I can see that I submitted the student successfully (or unsuccessfully) And I can get back to the classroom to see all my students

+1. Created a form at `/student/new`.
+2. Currently wiring it up to post to the db.
+3. Then will add a link to go to the form.
+4. Then will add query to populate classrooms in the classroom dropdown.
+5. Then will add validation logic so you can't post the same student twice.
+6. Then will style the form.

 ## 6. Remove / Update students